PlayEcomony-Microservices/Play.Inventory/README.md

 # PlayEconomy.Play.Inventory

-My second microservices in the Play-Economy project.
-All my inventory functionality is in this microservice
+Microservice to facilitate inventory functionality to Play Econonmy.

 ## Create and Publish Play.Inventory.Contracts package to GitHub